IndexMaker/index-maker/README.md

 #### Design & Performance

 * [ ] Logging
-    - We need to review our logging, as at present messages and errors are logged to standard output.
+    - [x] We need to review our logging, as at present messages and errors are logged to standard output.
-    - We need to review log messages, and ensure they contain just right amount of information for us to understand what happened in the system, and not too much to avoid logs bloating and poor overall performance.
+    - [ ] We need to review log messages, and ensure they contain just right amount of information for us to understand what happened in the system, and not too much to avoid logs bloating and poor overall performance.
-    - We need to find logging mechanism that we want to use, and test it so that we know how it performs.
+    - [x] We need to find logging mechanism that we want to use, and test it so that we know how it performs.
 * [ ] Error handling
-    - We need to review our error handling, as we are currently bailing out in case of an error, and we might be leaving some state inconsistent (especially if arithmetic error happens in the middle of calculations).
+    - [ ] We need to review our error handling, as we are currently bailing out in case of an error, and we might be leaving some state inconsistent (especially if arithmetic error happens in the middle of calculations).
 * [ ] Multi-Threaded Performance
+    - [x] Evaluate performance & behaviour of demo application running separate threads for quote backend, order backend, solver, and market data.
-    - We need to review design of queues and events in context of performance and maintainability, i.e. we use Mutex and RwLock from parking-lot, and then standard VecDeque and HashMap.
+    - [ ] We need to review design of queues and events in context of performance and maintainability, i.e. we use Mutex and RwLock from parking-lot, and then standard VecDeque and HashMap.
 The VecDeque gives us ability to efficiently drain number of elements from the front using some predicate.
 The parking-lot